Annual Corporate Governance Report

 Recommendation 16.1 | |||

-1. Company recognizes and places importance on the interdependence between business and society, and promotes a mutually beneficial relationship that allows the company to grow its business, while contributing to the advancement of the society where it operates. | Compliant | Please see Code of Conduct available on the website in this link |
+1. Company recognizes and places importance on the interdependence between business and society, and promotes a mutually beneficial relationship that allows the company to grow its business, while contributing to the advancement of the society where it operates. | Compliant | Link: Code of Conduct 03.
+Sustainability The Group aims at contributing to economic and social development based on the respect for fundamental human and labor rights and the protection of the environment.
+The Group promotes a culture of sustainability throughout its spheres of influence, specifically among its employees, customers and suppliers. |